 But, when you buy inventory on websites, the competition is reduced, and the users are more immersed in the content of the webpage.

-The mixture with the media buying comes from the fact that you buy ad space on a website, but only on those pages that have content related to your ad.
+The mixture between PPC and media buying comes from buying ad space on a website, but only on those pages that have content related to your ad.

 Nowadays, a display network will help you narrow down the websites you want to appear on by selecting certain categories of websites and by introducing keywords in your campaigns.